oracle/terraform-provider-oci/website/docs/d/bds_bds_instances.html.markdown

 	* `image_id` - The OCID of the image from which the node was created.
 	* `instance_id` - The OCID of the underlying Oracle Cloud Infrastructure Compute instance.
 	* `ip_address` - IP address of the node.
+	* `is_reboot_required` - Indicates if the node requires a reboot to either reflect the latest os kernel or take actions for maintenance reboot.
 	* `local_disks_total_size_in_gbs` - The aggregate size of all local disks, in gigabytes.
 If the instance does not have any local disks, this field is null.
 	* `memory_in_gbs` - The total amount of memory available to the node, in gigabytes.
 	* `node_type` - Cluster node type.
 	* `nvmes` - The number of NVMe drives to be used for storage.
 A single drive has 6.8 TB available.
 	* `ocpus` - The total number of OCPUs available to the node.
+	* `os_version` - BDS-assigned Operating System version for the node.
 	* `shape` - Shape of the node.
 	* `ssh_fingerprint` - The fingerprint of the SSH key used for node access.
 	* `state` - The state of the node.